-RAIN schedule for Winter Quarter 2013-14
+RAIN schedule for Spring Quarter 2013-14

-RAIN will be held on Wednesdays from 12:00-1:00pm in Y2E2 101.
-And yes, lunch will be provided!
+The RAIN seminar is held on Wednesdays from 12:00-1:00pm in Y2E2 101.
+And yes, lunch is provided!

 Google Calendar for RAIN

 Previous year's talks

 Archived talks can be accessed here.

 Talk AbstractsStrategic Learning and the Topology of Social Networks

 We consider a group of people who each have to make a repeated choice between two lifestyle options, and who observe the choices of their friends in a social network.
 We assume that one of the two options is universally preferable, that each person's choice affects only his or her own health, and that any benefits are only observed in the distant future.

 We model this by a Bayesian game of pure informational externalities, in which agents start with conditionally independent private signals.
 We show that the question of whether or not the agents learn the preferable choice depends on the topology of the social network.
 In particular, we identify a geometric "egalitarianism" condition on the social network graph that guarantees learning in infinite networks, or learning with high probability in large finite networks, in any equilibrium of the game.

 Joint work with Elchanan Mossel and Allan Sly